N-V-Sumanth-Reddy/tamu-datathon-case-closed/README.md

 My eyes filled with tears.

-I had implemented boost logic.
-But not strategically enough.
+I have not implemented boost logic.
 Not aggressively enough.
 The winners had **mastered boost timing**.

 ### The Validation
 I enhanced my boost strategy to match the winning approach.